itsmartashub/floristyle/README.md

 ## Warnings

--   As a Material You themes creator, my involvement is limited to the creation of themes <sup>[`gboardish.flex` file]</sup>.
-I do not engage in alterations to the [source code](https://github.com/1fexd/florisboard/tree/feature/material-you-theme-colors) nor initiate FlorisBoard `commits`.
+-   As a Material You themes creator, my involvement is limited to the creation of themes <sup>`gboardish.flex`</sup>.
+I do not engage in alterations to the source code nor initiate Florisboard `commits`.
 -   The provided `florisboard-0.4.0-debug-MYD.apk` file represents a `DEBUG` version of [Florisboard](https://github.com/florisboard/florisboard).
 Please anticipate the presence of bugs and anomalies in its functionality.
 -   The themes have been tested on **Android 12** and **13**.